jrpereirajr/iris-fhir-analytics/README.md

 ## Exploring it

 After installation, some data will be uploaded to IRIS for Health.
-Wait for IRIS initialization and then you can explorer data using analytics tools and nice UI frameworks specific for detail FHIR data, like [fhir-ui](https://github.com/healthintellect/fhir-ui) for instance:
+Wait for IRIS initialization and then you can explorer data using analytics tools and nice UI frameworks specific for detail FHIR data, like [fhir-react](https://github.com/1uphealth/fhir-react#readme) or [fhir-ui](https://github.com/healthintellect/fhir-ui) for instance:

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/FVIjalYu9r.gif"></img>